 Already enrolled students may petition for placement out of a course in the curriculum of the PA Program if the course was completed as part of another graduate program leading to a master's or doctoral degree.
 The written request must be received 30 days prior to the beginning of the term in which the course appears and accompanied by a letter from the Baylor course director indicating agreement that the course in question is, indeed, equivalent to the Baylor offered course.

 The completed request with accompanying documents, if approved by the program director, is then forwarded to the Registrar for action.
 The BCM course director must in turn assign and file a grade for the course with the Registrar for entry on the transcript.
 Advanced standing through placement out of a course will not be considered if the course work being proposed is more than five years old.

 International Medical Graduates

 We do NOT accept international medical graduates (IMGs) for advanced standing.
 Applicants with IMGs status are welcome to apply for acceptance into the entire 30-month program.
 Program admission prerequisites and all requirements for making application for admission are the same for all applicants.

 Acceptance in Transfer

-As of 2022, we are not accepting transfer students.
+As of 2023, we are NOT accepting transfer students.

 This is the acceptance of students in transfer from other accredited graduate-level programs in the health sciences, in particular PA programs and medical schools.
 Because of the varied content and sequencing of courses in PA programs and medical schools, advanced standing is to the first day of the clinical phase of the curriculum.